bitcoin-dot-org/developer.bitcoin.org/devguide/payment_processing.rst

 Instead of being asked to pay a meaningless address, such as “mjSk1Ny9spzU2fouzYgLqGUD8U41iR35QN”, spenders are asked to pay the Common Name (CN) description from the receiver’s `X.509 <https://en.wikipedia.org/wiki/X.509>`__ certificate, such as “www.bitcoin.org”.

-To request payment using the payment protocol, you use an extended (but backwards-compatible) :ref:`“bitcoin:” URI <term-bitcoin-uri>`.
+To request payment using the payment protocol, you use an extended (but backwards-compatible) :term:`“bitcoin:” URI <Bitcoin uri>`.
 For example:

 ::